qingshuizheng/emacs-pastebin/README.md

 ### Creating a new paste

-M-x `pastebin-new` -> will create a new paste from current buffer
+M-x `pastebin-new` -> if there's active region, create a new paste from current selection, otherwise create from the whole buffer.

 The name of the paste is given from current buffer name The format from buffers major mode